Troubleshooting connection to Microsoft 365

 If the connection failed please verify that Antivirus, Firewall or Proxy Settings are not preventing this computer from connecting to Microsoft 365.

-- In Admin Console navigate to Home > Configuration > Connected Systems Extensions > Microsoft 365
+In the Cayosoft Administrator Console, navigate to Home > Configuration > Connected Systems Extensions > Microsoft 365.

-If you need to run some diagnostic script you should stop the Administrator Service to avoid maximum connections exceed.
+If you need to run some diagnostic script, stop the Cayosoft Administrator Service to avoid maximum connections exceed.

-You may get the error due to the limitation of the number of sessions to Exchange Online.
+You might get the error due to the limitation of the number of sessions to Exchange Online.
 A maximum of three simultaneous remote PowerShell connections to Exchange Online Organization is allowed.
-You should wait for 30 minutes, after that the sessions that are not used would be closed and the error won't be displayed.
+You need to wait for 30 minutes, after that the sessions that are not used would be closed and the error won't be displayed.

 Appendix

-According to the post, this issue can go away after some time.
-But in the 7.3.0 version new Apply fix for Get-FormatData error setting was added in the Advanced Settings section in Microsoft Microsift 365 extension:
+According to the post, this issue might go after some time.
+But in the 7.3.0 version, the new Apply fix for Get-FormatData error setting was added in the Advanced Settings section in Microsoft 365 extension:

-- In Admin Console navigate to Home > Configuration > Connected Systems Extensions > Microsoft Microsoft 365.
+In the Cayosoft Administrator Console, navigate to Home > Configuration > Connected Systems Extensions > Microsoft 365.

 If the issue still is not resolved, select Try 1st workaround in step 3.